CfSOtago/GREENGrid/processNZGGElecCons1minData.md

 Now produce some data quality plots & tables.

-The following table shows the number of files with different circuit labels by household.
-In theory there should only be one unique list per household.
+The following table shows the number of data files with different circuit labels by household.
+In theory there should only be one unique list per household and it should be present in every data file.
+If this is not the case then this implies:

+ * some of the circuit labels for these households may have been changed during the data collection process
+ * some of the circuit labels may have character conversion errors which have changed the labels during the data collection process
+ * at least one file from one household has been saved to a folder containing data from a different household (the raw data files do _not_ contain household IDs in the data or the file names to enable preventative filtering)

 ```r